nickytonline/source.nickytonline.github.io/src/pages/blog/2019-11-22-evaluating-the-new-microsoft-edge.md

 After a month of usage, I can say that it pretty much behaves as I would expect a Chromium-based browser to work.
 The one thing I do not like, and maybe this is just because it is a beta build for the time being, but having to go through the  Microsoft update application is annoying.
 I would rather it just auto-update like Chrome or Brave does.
 This is minor, but this is a review. 😉

-For mobile, it was pretty easy to find an install in the Apple App Store.
+For mobile, it was pretty easy to find and install in the Apple App Store.
 I have not tried it on an Android device, but I imagine it's just as easily available from the Google Play Store.

 ![Install MS Edge for iOS](/img/install_edge_ios.png "Install MS Edge for iOS")